mvysny/mvysny.github.io/_posts/2017-8-22-java-is-not-dead-java-is-obsolete.md

 in the wrong direction.
 Consider Java streams: the authors of that API should shoot for simplicity of use instead of for purity of the design, and thus they managed to create a complex API which is pain to use.
-Use Kotlin's streams using extension methods producing plain lists for a week and you will not want to go back to Java, guaranteed.
+Use Kotlin's streams using extension methods producing plain lists for a week, and you will not want to go back to Java, guaranteed.

 ## So how to save JDK?